kchennen/PythonProject/README.md

 ## Project Organisation

     PythonProject
     ├── .gitignore               <- Files and directories to be ignored by Git.
     ├── AUTHORS                  <- List of authors and contributors to this project.
     ├── CHANGELOG                <- List of curated chronological notable changes.
     ├── LICENSE                  <- Project distribution License.
-    ├── mkdocs.yml         <- MkDocs configuration file.
+    ├── README.md                <- The top-level README for developers using this project.
     ├── requirements.txt         <- Lsit of the project external dependencies.
     ├── setup.py                 <- Package and distribution management.
+    │
+    ├── mkdocs.yml               <- MkDocs configuration file.
     ├── docs                     <- Project documentation in Markdown with MkDocs.
+    │
+    ├── data
+    │   ├── 0_external           <- Data from third party sources.
+    │   ├── 1_raw                <- The original, immutable data dump.
+    │   ├── 2_interim            <- Intermediate data that has been transformed.
+    │   └── 3_processed          <- The final, canonical data sets for usage.
+    │
     ├── pythonproject            <- Source code of interest for this project.
     │   ├── __init__.py          <- Makes a Python module.
-    │   └── __main__.py    <- Starting point to run the project in CLI.
+    │   ├── __main__.py          <- Starting point to run the project in CLI.
+    │   └── my_module.py         <- Project module
+    │
+    ├── tests                    <- A directory containing test code and resources to test none regression behaviour │   └── test_module.py       <- Data from third party sources.
+    ├── tox.ini                  <- Describes the test environments you want your project to run in │
+    ├── notebooks                <-
+    │   └── 00_dashboard.ipynb   <-
+    │
+    ├── reports                  <-
+    │   └── figures              <-
+    │
+    ├── docker                   <-
+    │
+    ├── MANIFEST                   <-
+    │
+    ├── github actions           <-
+    │
+    └── third_parties            <-

 ## Quickstart